 Child PTSD Symptom Scale Scores

-The Child PTSD Symptom Scale (CPSS) is a tool used by mental health facilities across the nation to assesses PTSD symptoms in children and adolescents.
+The Child PTSD Symptom Scale (CPSS) is a tool used by mental health facilities across the nation to assess PTSD symptoms in children and adolescents.
 At admission, patients are screened using several questions that help access the level of trauma a child or teen has experienced.
 That experience is quantified in a score of 0 to 51, with a score of 15 or higher equating to more severe trauma and PTSD symptoms.
 At discharge, we assess patients using the same scoring method to look for changes in symptoms following treatment.

 At admission, our patients are scoring an average of 22.4 on the CPSS assessment, indicating PTSD symptoms.
-At discharges, patients are scoring an average of 8.4 on CPSS assessment, indicating no active PTSD symptoms.
+At discharge, patients are scoring an average of 8.4 on CPSS assessment, indicating no active PTSD symptoms.
 This speaks to our dedication to helping children and adolescents work through their issues in meaning, measurable ways.